shimspedy/sengov/content/new-york/tom-suozzi/_index.md

 In 2006, Suozzi made an unsuccessful bid for the Democratic nomination for Governor of New York against Eliot Spitzer.
 He was elected to the U.S. House of Representatives in 2016, securing re-election in 2018 and 2020.
 In 2022, he left Congress to run for the Democratic nomination for Governor of New York but was defeated by incumbent Kathy Hochul.

-October 2023 marked Suozzi's announcement to reclaim his former congressional seat in the 2024 elections.
+October 2023 marked Suozzi's announcement to reclaim his  congressional seat in the 2024 elections.
 This came after Tom Suozzi was expelled from Congress, leading to a special election on February 13, 2024, where Suozzi emerged victorious as the Democratic nominee and won, ready to serve the remainder of Santos's term.

-Suozzi's early life in Glen Cove, New York, was shaped by his Italian-American father, Joseph A. Suozzi, a former Glen Cove mayor and attorney, and his mother, Marguerite, of Irish and English descent, an operating room nurse.
+Suozzi's early life in Glen Cove, New York, was shaped by his Italian-American father, Joseph A. Suozzi, a  Glen Cove mayor and attorney, and his mother, Marguerite, of Irish and English descent, an operating room nurse.
 He graduated from Chaminade High School, then Boston College with a degree in accounting, became a certified public accountant, and later earned a Juris Doctor from Fordham University School of Law.

 Before his political career, Suozzi worked in the private sector, including positions at Arthur Andersen, as a law clerk, and a commercial litigator.
 He returned to private practice from 2010 to 2016, working as an attorney and consultant, and later co-chaired a global consulting firm.